Common Name: heath aster

 Tolerate: Drought, Erosion, Clay Soil, Dry Soil, Shallow-Rocky Soil

 Easily grown in average, dry to medium, well-drained soil in full sun.
-Tolerates some light shade.
-Good drought tolerance.
+Does well in sandy or clay soils.
+Generally tolerates poor soils and drought.

 No serious insect or disease problems.
-Excellent mildew resistance.
+Mildew resistant.
+May need staking.

 Rock gardens where it can be sprawled along ledges and over rocks.
 Effective ground cover.
 Borders fronts, cottage gardens, open woodland gardens or wild/naturalized areas.